buidai123/Kaggle_VSCode_Remote_SSH/README.md

 - Email: [ss1280dzzz@gmail.com](mailto:ss1280dzzz@gmail.com)

-For more details or issues, refer to the GitHub issues page or contact us.
+For more details or issues, refer to the GitHub issues page or contact me.

 ## License